vasiltop/time-tracker/README.md

 ## Tasks

-Each task in a project will contain time entries that employees can submit whenever they complete a task.
+Each task in a project will contain time entries that team members can submit whenever they complete a task.

 ## Time Entry

-Employees may submit a time entry on a certain task, which they can submit on a weekly/monthly basis.
+Team members may submit a time entry on a certain task, which they can submit on a weekly/monthly basis.
 Admins can then review these entries and choose to accept/decline them with a feedback message.